‘Jurassic World: Fallen Kingdom’ Dominates International Box Office With $151 Million

 Jurassic World: Fallen Kingdom won’t make landfall in the United States until June 22, but its release overseas has already seen massive success.
-The Chris Pratt sequel has brought in $151.1 million internationally according to Deadline in 48 different markets.
+The Chris Pratt-led sequel has brought in $151.1 million internationally, according to Deadline in 48 different markets.
 The film was the number one movie in every single market and broke several records in a majority of them.

-Variety reported Fallen Kingdom had its best weekend in Korea with an estimated $27.2 million, followed by the United Kingdom with $19.9 million.
+Variety reported that Fallen Kingdom had its best weekend in Korea with an estimated $27.2 million, followed by the United Kingdom with $19.9 million.
 In addition to the United States, the film has yet to open in China, Australia, Brazil, Mexico, and Japan.
-All will debut either before or alongside the United States on June 22, with the exception of Japan which will be the last to debut the film in July.
+All will debut either before or alongside the United States on June 22, with the exception of Japan, which will be the last to debut the film in July.

-The $151.1 million being reported puts a massive dent in the films overall weekend opener, putting it on the track to rival its predecessor, Jurassic World.
+The $151.1 million being reported puts a massive dent in the film’s overall weekend opener, putting it on the track to rival its predecessor, Jurassic World.
 Numbers for Fallen Kingdom‘s international opening will have to wait until it has opened in all markets.
-The original Jurassic World holds the number three spot of biggest international openings of all time with $316 million, just behind The Fate of the Furious and Avengers: Infinity War.
-With its current numbers, Fallen Kingdom lands at number 36 but will rise substantially over the next few weeks.
+The original Jurassic World holds the No. 3 spot of biggest international openings of all time with $316 million, just behind The Fate of the Furious and Avengers: Infinity War.
+With its current numbers, Fallen Kingdom lands at No. 36 but will rise substantially over the next few weeks.

 Jurassic World saw incredible success overseas when it was released in 2015, with a total of just over $1 billion grossed.
 Combined with a domestic total of over $652 million, Jurassic World is the fifth highest grossing film of all time worldwide.
 Whether Fallen Kingdom can overcome remains to be seen.
 Box Office Pro is estimating Fallen Kingdom will open to $130 million in the United States with a lifetime domestic gross of $327.5 million, which would put it substantially less than Jurassic World.